Sherpaaa/project-face-generation/README.md

 # Face Generation
 ## Project Overview

 I defined and trained a DCGAN on a faces.
-The Goal is to generate the new faces as realistic as possible.
+The goal is to generate the new faces as realistic as possible.

 ## Project Instruction
 - Clone the repository